TP-Link Kasa smart plugs are no longer compatible with Home Assistant

 As it stands, users have reported on Twitter that TP-Link's HS100 and HS110 smart plugs can no longer be controlled by Home Assistant.
 These particular smart plugs offered a budget-friendly option for those looking to incorporate non-smart devices into their Home Assistant setup.
 With the blockade of local access, there's a possibility that this restriction could extend to other Kasa branded products, if not all of them.

 Taking action: options for TP-Link Kasa smart plug owners

-If you don’t want to lose local access to your TP-Link Kasa smart plugs you will have to make sure they never connect to the internet again.
-But if you’re reading this and you haven't blocked their internet access yet it is most likely too late.
-Alternatively, there is a script available which will apparently allow you to restore local access after the update has happened.
+If you're keen on maintaining local access to your TP-Link Kasa smart plugs, it's crucial to ensure that they never connect to the internet again.
+However, if you haven't already blocked their internet access, it's likely that the update has taken effect.
+Fear not, for there is a glimmer of hope: a script claims to restore local access after the update has occurred.